Wolverine971/9takes/src/blog/people/politicians/George-H-W-Bush.md

 	/>
 </div>

-> **Disclaimer** This analysis of George H. W. Bush's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of George H. W. Bush.
+> **Disclaimer** This analysis of George H. W. Bush's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of George H. W. Bush.

 ## Building International Alliances: A Type 6's Collaborative Nature